Long Beach Barrier Island

-Long Beach is one of the outer barrier islands off the south coast of Long Island, New York, United States.
+Long Beach Barrier Island is one of the outer barrier islands off the south coast of Long Island, New York, United States.

 Long Beach is the westernmost of these barrier islands, fronting on Reynolds Channel to the north and the Atlantic Ocean to the south.

 History

 The first inhabitants on the Long Beach Barrier Island were the Rockaway Indians; the island was sold to the New Netherland colonists in 1643.
 Local Long Island baymen and farmers used the island for fishing and harvesting salt hay; no people lived on the island year round for more than two centuries.
 The United States Congress established a lifesaving station in 1849, a dozen years after 62 people died when the barque Mexico carrying Irish immigrants to New York ran ashore on New Year's Day.

 Development began on the island as a resort and was organized by Austin Corbin, a builder from Brooklyn, New York.
 Austin Corbin formed a partnership with the Long Island Rail Road to finance the New York and Long Beach Railroad Company which laid tracks from Lynbrook to Long Beach in 1880.
 The company also opened the 1100 ft Long Beach Hotel, at the time the largest in the world.
 The railroad brought 300,000 visitors the first season.
 By the next spring, tracks had been laid almost the full length of the Long Beach Island, but after repeated winter storm washouts they were removed in 1894.